In-Data-We-Trust/Marketing-and-Branding/Company_Goals.md

 # Company Goals and Objectives

-This page is being made to positively influence my chance of completing the goals.
-There are 3 items that influence this:
+This page is being made to positively influence my chance of achieving the goals.
+There are 3 items that can positively influence this:

 1. Written Goals
 2. Public Committent
 3. Accountability

+By writing down the goals below, they can be referred back to track through progress and keep aligned to the future goal!

 ## Goals